-Please Note: Information is displayed by "fiscal year," and not "calendar year."
+Please Note: The following search contains both contract and non-contract spending.
+Information is displayed by "fiscal year," and not "calendar year."
 Kentucky's fiscal year begins on July 1 of each year and ends on June 30 the following year.
 This time period is set by Kentucky's Constitution.
 This standard accounting practice allows decision makers to have a more complete picture of the Commonwealth's finances.

 Not all government agencies receive or use state tax dollars for their operation.
 State agencies that do not use state tax dollars include:

 - Kentucky Retirement Systems

 - Department of Financial Institutions

 - Workers’ Compensation Funding Commission

 More information of each agencies' source of funds can be found in the executive branch budget.